Hydro-Xis/coding-exercises/README.md

 - (TBD) Exercise 7: Artificial neural network
 - (TBD) Exercise 8: Recurrent neural network
 - (TBD) Exercise 9: Convolutional neural network
+- (TBD) Exercise 10: Graph neural network
-- (TBD) Exercise 10: Fourier neural operator
+- (TBD) Exercise 11: Fourier neural operator
-- (TBD) Exercise 11: Differentiable programming for hybrid modeling
+- (TBD) Exercise 12: Differentiable programming for hybrid modeling

 # Prerequisite
 As a Python programmer or a programmer in general, you are expected to have basic knowledge of the following tools